How To Fill Out Your AACOMAS Application

 Biographical Information

-This section contains your name, any alternate names you have used, your sex, gender identity, and your birthday.
-If any of your documentation has any alternate name, make sure to select Yes in the Alternate name section and fill in the alternate information.
+The biographical information section contains your name, any alternate names you have used, your sex, gender identity, and your birthday.
+If any of your documentation has any alternate name, select Yes in the Alternate name section and fill in the alternate information.
 Choosing this will ensure that all the documents and test scores match your application.

 Make sure to add any nicknames you might have used in your records (for example, “Beth” for Bethany).
 Also, choose this option if any of your documents have a misspelling of your name.

 For your birthday, you need to use the MM/DD/YYYY format.
 Enter all the other information like your country, state, county of birth accurately.
 Any incorrect information will result in the delay of your application.